-Recently a fellow metal-head shared Blackwater Park songs; it’s been ages since I heard this album.
+Recently a fellow metal-head shared Opeths’s Blackwater Park; it’s been ages since I heard this album.
 Music has this uncanny ability to bring back memories.
-In my case, decade old vivid images from heavy metal pubs, long distance motorcycling and even longer days dedicated to embedded engineering.
+In this case, decade old vivid images from heavy metal pubs, long distance motorcycling and even longer days dedicated to embedded engineering.

-I had to once motorcycle six hours straight to see Opeth live, to this college town in a little known part of the world.
+Had once motorcycled six hours straight to see Opeth live, to this college town in a little known part of the world.
 Crowd simply exploded to the opening riffs of “Bleak”, ferocity matched only by Åkerfeldt’s own growls.

 Blackwater Park is that one album which conveniently illustrates Opeth’s early years.
-Everything from funk to folk — doom to death — packed into one funereal epic.
-Wide range of actual genres fit into that melancholic sound, and Opeth manages to weave those influences into one dirge symphonic print.
+Everything from gothic atmosphere to death metal riffs, all packed into one funereal epic!
+Wide range of actual genres fit into that melancholic sound, but actually weaved into one cohesive symphony.
 Album seamlessly illustrates meandering proggy passages resembling Camel, to Tom Warrior like curt grunts.
-With blankets of blues, prog and folksy lament built straight into that vital progressive skeleton, Opeth manages to eclipse all genre boundaries.
+With blankets of blues, prog and folksy lament built straight into that vital progressive death framework, Opeth eclipses all genre boundaries.

 After all these years, listening to them again made me realize, these Swedes sort of orchestrate all those vibrant influences more elegantly than most genre specialists themselves do.